Quality-Check Glass - RENTRASPA

 Which glass defects should always be rejected?
 Stones, cracks, checks, birdswings and rocker bases.
 These affect safety, shelf presentation or the seal and should never ship.

-What is AQL in packaging inspection?
+What is AQL in cosmetic packaging inspection?
 Acceptable Quality Level — a statistical standard that decides whether to accept or reject a batch from a representative sample.
 Ask your supplier what AQL they inspect to.

 How many samples should I inspect before a bulk order?
 Always more than one.
-A single piece shows capability; multiple pieces reveal consistency, which is what actually matters for your brand.
+A single piece shows capability.
+Multiple pieces reveal consistency, which is what actually matters for your brand.

 Does RENTRASPA provide tech sheets and inspection standards?
 Yes.
 We supply tech sheets with every SKU and inspect to agreed AQL levels, so you can run your own incoming check with confidence.